Active T1 transitions in cellular networks: Mechanics of anisotropic cell networks

 The cell shape tensor $\bm G^\alpha$ quantifies the deviation of the cell shape from isotropic shapes, for which $\bm G^\alpha$ vanishes.
 See Fig.~\ref{fig_polygonal_cell_network} for an illustration.
 With the definition of Eq.~\eqref{eq_tissue_work_anisotropic} and $\Sigma^{\rm a}>0$, the anisotropic cell stress implies a stronger contractility of the cells along the direction set by $\bm{\mathcal{P}}$, and cells therefore tend to elongate in the direction orthogonal to $\bm{\mathcal{P}}$.

 Note that for simplicity, we use in the following the same constant values of the parameters $K^\alpha$, $A^\alpha_0$, $\Gamma^\alpha$ for all cells and the same value $\bar\Lambda_{mn}^0=\bar\Lambda^0$ for all bonds.
+Note that the presence of bond tension fluctuations prevents crystalization of the cellular pattern that could be otherwise observed in a monodisperse system~\cite{durand2019thermally,li2018role}.
 In App.~\ref{sec_vertex_model_implementation}, we give details on the numerical implementation of the vertex model.
 Values of the (dimensionless) parameters used in the simulations are given in Table~\ref{tab_vertex_model_parameters}.